Kipamojo/kipamojo.github.io/_posts/2018-08-27-Buying-electronics-in-Hong-Kong-our-experience-and-tips.markdown

 alt: "Hong Kong Mong Kok buying electronics"
 ---

 Hong Kong is a well-known destination to buy electronics.
-There’s no sales tax, it’s usually cheaper and it’s OK to bargain.
+There’s no sales tax, it’s usually cheaper and it’s okay to bargain.
 We were looking for a camera quite some time already and decided to finally buy one in Hong Kong.

 ### Mong Kok